njaldea/nil/projects/cli/README.md

 # nil/cli

 This library is only intended to simplify arg parsing and allow nesting of sub commands.
-Internally uses boost::program_options.
+Internally uses `boost::program_options`.

 Simplification is done by limiting the touch points to the internal library and providing more concrete option types with very opinionated defaults.